Method To Prevent Biofilm Formation in Various Clinical Settings (Contact Lenses, Wounds, Cystic Fibrosis, etc.)

 Tech ID: 04-08

 Researchers at National Jewish Health have determined that actin originating from necrotized human neutrophils serve as a biological matrix in the formation of microbial biofilms in the airways of cystic fibrosis (CF) patients.
-Since biofilm formation allows for the survival of microbial organisms in the airways of CF patients and is also associated with increased morbidity and mortality, targeting actin and/or neutrophils could be the basis for the development of a potential therapy for CF.
+Since biofilm formation allows for the survival of microbial organisms in the airways and is also associated with increased morbidity and mortality, targeting actin could be the basis for the development of a potential therapy for CF.

-- Targeted therapy for preventing or reducing biofilm formation in cystic fibrosis and in other diseases such as infectious kidney stones, cystitis, dental caries, chronic otitis media, bacterial endocarditis, osteomyelitis, wounds (usually burns), and acne.
+Targeted therapy for preventing or reducing biofilm formation in cystic fibrosis, cystitis, dental caries, wounds, and acne etc.

-- Prevention of microbial biofilm development on orthopedic implants, stents, catheters and other medical devices.
+Prevention of microbial biofilm development on contact lenses, and other medical devices.

 Advantages of Invention